Custom Manufacturing & Precision Machining Company

 Post-machining

 Machining is often used to tighten tolerances beyond what additive processes can achieve.
-However, it must be planned in advance — parts are typically printed with extra stock material in specific areas so that machining can bring them down to final specs.
+However, it must be planned in advance, so parts are typically printed with extra stock material in specific areas so that machining can bring them down to final specs.

 Coating and painting